RobinBoers/dotfiles-legacy/docs/dev-setup.md

 - **uflash:** Flash Python onto the BBC micro:bit
 - **qrencode:** Generate qr codes
 - **zbar:** Scan qr codes
-- **playerctl:** Control media playback
 - **npm:** Package manager for NodeJS
 - **nmap:** Scan network information
-- **aura:** Package manager and AUR helper

 ## 💾 Code editor

 My favorite code editor is VSCode.
 I did use both Brackets and Atom for some time, but VSCode is just the perfect fit for me.
 It loads quick and has lots of useful extensions.

-My VSCode extensions and config are synced using my GitHub account.
+VSCode also syncs my setup across machines using settings sync with my GitHub account.

 ### Extensions